 In May of 2013 the Spanish government introduced a new law affecting how mortgage debt is to be dealt with by the nation’s banks in an effort to assuage the effects of a growing number of households in negative equity and the seemingly ceaseless rise in home repossessions.

 In particular the new law introduces new rules to address those situations where borrowers are unable to meet payments.
-While the new laws stop short at introducing the famous ‘Dación en Pago’ whereby a bank would accept the property in exchange for extinguishing the remaining mortgage debt, it does provide a temporary respite from repayments for those who meet certain conditions of ‘vulnerability’.
+While the new laws stop short of introducing the famous ‘Dación en Pago’ whereby a bank would accept the property in exchange for extinguishing the remaining mortgage debt, it does provide a temporary respite from repayments for those who meet certain conditions of ‘vulnerability’.

 There are two measures of vulnerability that anyone hoping to avail of the two year moratorium must comply with to qualify: